-Using effective strategy and tactics to avoid, or at least minimize, the negative impact of pending or breaking crises.
+Crisis response involves using effective strategy and tactics to avoid, or at least minimize, the negative impact of pending or breaking crises.
 In essence, fire-fighting.
 Crisis response addresses the needs not only of external stakeholders, but also of employees — because every employee is a PR representative and crisis manager for your organization, whether you want them to be or not.
-Activities that are a subset of crisis response include:
+Activities that are a subset of crisis response include both communications and operational assistance:

 - Key message preparation.